Getting Started & Installation#

 Cloning is especially helpful as it helps keep track of changes to files/folders, maintain version control and revert back to original files if need be.

-and additional data, ruling case results directly from the 2022-23 IRP Events & Materials page.
+RESOLVE and additional data, ruling case results directly from the 2024-26 IRP Events & Materials page.

 Pycharm#